RythenGlyth/gosh/README.md

 # GOSHell
-A userfriendly customizable Linux-Shell written in Golang
+A userfriendly customizable Shell for Linux and Windows written in Golang

 ## Still in development